 Kurt Cobain and Courtney Love, 1992 (photo by Michael Lavine).

 The death of a partner is a pain no one can imagine until you have to go through it yourself.
-Yet Courtney Love was expected to just carry on as if nothing was wrong, go back to work, get back on the road.
-All the while existing in the public eye with horrific barbs and insults being slung at her from the press and Nirvana fans the world over.
-Despicable jabs that somehow she had caused Kurt’s death or even worse, killed him herself via a hitman (yes, this is an actual theory).
-Hole bassist Kristen Pfaff also died in 1994 not long after Cobain, and still Love was expected to just “get on with it,” and go out to promote the new record (Live Through This was released on April 12, 1994, four days after the discovery of Cobain’s body).
+Yet Courtney Love was expected to just carry on as if nothing was wrong and go back to work, go out and earn that album advance back and make the major label banking on her its money.
+All the while existing in the vapid microscope of the public eye, no doubt told to smile quietly and politely for the cameras, posing for magazines and in music videos, while being expected to somehow just ignore the horrific barbs, accusations and insults being slung at her from the press and Nirvana fans the world over.
+Despicable lies that somehow she had caused Kurt’s death or even worse, killed him herself via a hitman.
+(Yes, this is an actual theory.
+No, I will not dignify it with a link.)
+Hole bassist Kristen Pfaff also died in 1994 not long after Cobain, and still Love was expected to just “get on with it,” and go out to promote the new record.
+(Live Through This was released on April 12, 1994, four days after the discovery of Cobain’s body; Pfaff died two months later on June 16,1994.)

 When she did show signs of the intense pain she was surely feeling at the time, she was labeled as “crazy,” and “insane,” a wild unhinged lunatic who might snap at any moment.
 Any time she did act out, it was tabloid fodder and she was excoriated by the press.
 She was never given the benefit of being recognized as someone who was pushing their way through an unimaginable nightmare, losing the father of her child and husband along with a bandmate/friend in rapid succession, while also dealing with substance abuse and being a huge celebrity.
-She was also never given the option to step away from the public eye to heal and take care of her child in peace.
+She was never given the option to step away from the public eye to heal so she could take care of herself and her child in peace.
 Who would be able to get through any of those things singularly without acting out at times, never mind all of that at once?
+The strength that she displayed to make it through all of that in one piece is extraordinary, the title Live Through This both a haunting prediction and a reminder of the deep reserves and sheer will power women and mothers often must pull from just to survive.

-And yes, Love has also said her fair share of things that have raised eyebrows over the years.
+And yes, Love has also said and done her fair share of things that have been at times extreme and she has not always been kind; she has rightfully raised plenty of eyebrows over the years.
 No one ever said she was perfect and I certainly am not here to imply that either.
 On this Potter elaborated, saying “She is human, flawed, but no matter how imperfect she did not deserve being vilified and torn apart by the media—no one does.
 I get tired of people hating on her and just wish people would keep their mouths shut.
 I guess it’s like siblings or something?
 Let the actual Hole fans critique Courtney Love today, why say anything if you never listened to her in the first place?”

 The Live Through This lineup of Hole circa 1993 with Kristen Pfaff and Patty Schemel (photo unknown).